-10 Mistakes to Avoid when Buying a House in Warrensburg, MO
+10 Mistakes to Avoid When Buying a House in Warrensburg, MO

 Hey Guys and Gals and everyone in between!
-Today, we're talking about the 10 absolutely terrible horribe mistakes that you can make (by accident!) when moving to Warrensburg, Missouri or PCS'ing to Whiteman Air Force Base.
+TODAY, we're talking about the 10 absolutely terrible horribe mistakes that you can make (by accident!) when moving to Warrensburg, Missouri or PCS'ing to Whiteman Air Force Base.

-But, don't panic.
+But, DON'T PANIC.
 If you read my blog, and know where your towel is, you'll be fine.
 If you didn't get that reference, I'm not sorry.

 Let's get to it!